pjlamb12/audiobook-processing/README.md

 ---

-## `rename-aiffs.sh`
+## `rename-aiffs.sh` and `rename-mp3s.sh`

 ### Purpose

-Renames existing `.aiff` files within the **current directory**.
+Renames existing `.aiff` or `.mp3` files within the **current directory**.
 It identifies files starting with numbers, sorts them naturally, and renames them sequentially starting from a specified number, applying 3-digit zero-padding.

 ### Workflow